HomeBangladeshIndustryLikee launches new campaign focused on community safety and privacy

 Highlighting the significance of users’ personal safety on the internet-sphere, popular short-video platform Likee has recently launched a campaign, titled “Cyber Safety Campaign

 The challenge is to answer as many as possible correctly and showcase their streaks among the community.
-An avid patron of constructive communal growth, Likee has been organizing such campaigns with the sole purpose to encourage online safety and positive morale among its users through interesting content promotion.
+An avid patron of constructive communal growth, Likee has been organizing such campaigns with the sole purpose to encourage safety and positive morale among its users through interesting promotion.

 Interesting and fun-filled questions with multiple answers to choose the correct one from is available in Likee’s “CyberSafety” campaign.
 Users can either find the hashtag and click to participate without looking for the sticker, or find the sticker and click to use .